Closer to God: Production

 In addition to acting in and producing the film, Childs also served as the casting director.

 Reception

-The film has a 50% rating on Rotten Tomatoes.
+The film has a 56% approval rating on Rotten Tomatoes based on 18 reviews, with an average rating of 5.9/10.
 Wes Greene of Slant Magazine gave the film two stars out of four.
 Dann Gire of the Daily Herald awarded the film two stars.
 John Anderson of IndieWire graded the film a B.